se4astien/newsgrid-website/README.md

 # Grid CSS Project

-HTML/CSS Project using Grid CSS and Media Queries for responsive.
+HTML/CSS project using Grid CSS and Media Queries for Responsive.

 ## Online